Galway Folk Festival 2027 – Complete Guide

 🎸 What to Expect at the Galway Folk Festival

-• Acoustic and experimental sets at Town Hall Theatre
+• Intimate Venues: Acoustic and experimental sets at the Town Hall Theatre and St. Nicholas’ Collegiate Church, which offer a personal, stripped-back listening experience.

 Monroe's Tavern Galway Folk Festival